We have clients of our probate and will services in Anstey, Blaby, Braunstone, Glenfield,

 Proposed Costs for Grant of Probate

-The proposed fees would vary according to the size of the estate passing by your
+The proposed fees will vary according to the size of the estate passing by your Will.

-Note The cost of any professional assistance that you might need is entirely
+Note The cost of any professional help for probate and estate administration is entirely

-separate

-to these fees.
-The details are important, so contact us to discuss your own circumstances.
+separate to these official fees.
+The details are important, so contact us to discuss